Germans, EU/EEA applicants and candidates with equivalent admission status

 Additional aptitude quota (ZEQ) (10 %):

-The ZEQ quota considers such criteria as waiting times, the test for admission to medical degree programmes (TMS) and various recognised vocational training programmes.
+The ZEQ quota considers such criteria as the test for admission to medical degree programmes (TMS) / test for admission to the pharmaceutical degree programme (PhaST) and various recognised vocational training programmes.
 The following values are used for calculating the quota:

 University selection procedure (AdH) (60 %):